Awhile back I started a “best eco-fiction” list on GoodReads.

 A Mother’s Tale is a short story that deals head-on with animal slaughter.
 The story can be read in many ways; it is surely as much about humans as it is about animals.

 I also have to mention my novel The Tourist Trail.
 This is a story about those who put their lives on the line to protect animals.
+2019 Update: I should also mention the sequel Where Oceans Hide Their Dead.
+This novel tackles animal slaughter, in Iowa and abroad, as well as a host of other animals issues.

 For children, there is quite a lot of literature out there, from Black Beauty to Mrs. Frisby and The Nats of NIMH.
 And I must mention that our press has recently published a young adult “vegan vampire” novel: Out of Breath.